8th Academics and Practitioners Roundtable

 Submission Guidelines and Participation Details

-Prepare an anonymized submission and send by email to firstname.lastname@example.org by deadline listed above.
+Prepare an anonymized submission and send by email to firstname.lastname@example.org.
 Author names should be listed in the body of the mail, but not in the abstract document.

 The Academics and Practitioners Roundtable promotes ongoing conversation on the theory and practice of Information Architecture, sets new directions for research, and addresses critical challenges in the professional practice of organizing complex information spaces.
 The Roundtable is inclusive and open to all who want to attend.